lmanul/424/index.md

-joint tenants or as tenants by the entirety or in the name of a corporation or partnership, or in the name of a fiduciary or trust, estate, unincorporateg association, syndicate, joint venture, Organization, government or any department or agency thereof, or any other entity permit- ted to own real property in the State of New York.
+joint tenants or as tenants by the entirety or in the name of a corporation or partnership, or in the name of a fiduciary or trust, estate, unincorporateg association, syndicate, joint venture, Organization, government or any department or agency thereof, or any other entity permitted to own real property in the State of New York.
 The cerm "Unit Owner” as used in these By-Laws shall include any person, group or persons, association or entity taking title as Set forth in this Section.
-The above shall not constitute consent or condonation of any activity nor permitted under existing certifi- cates of occupancy, zoning requirements or other applicable law or regulation.
+The above shall not constitute consent or condonation of any activity nor permitted under existing certificates of occupancy, zoning requirements or other applicable law or regulation.

 ### Section 8.
 Voting.